Siddu24294/spms/README.md

 the employee can view his current task and mark them as completed on completion. the employee can also view his previous projects and his profile

-the base dataset of sql is added below
+the sample dataset for  sql is added to the repository

-+
+There is scope for massive optimization in future